alekaz04/CoinKeeper.Backend/cline/memory-bank/activeContext.md

 ## Recent Code Analysis

-As of August 14, 2025, I've analyzed the following implementations:
+As of November 21, 2025, I've analyzed the following implementations:

 1. **Project Structure**: Evaluated the solution structure with API, Authentication, Finance, and Common projects
 2. **Entity Models**: Assessed the models for User, Category, Operation, Account, and PlannedOperation entities